 The Communities in Bloom, National Judges will arrive in Whitby on Wednesday July 30, 2014.
 On July 31 and August 1, the judges will tour Whitby lead by town staff and members of the Whitby In Bloom Committee.
 The town will be evaluated based on the following criteria; Tidiness, Environmental Action, Heritage Conservation, Urban Forestry, Floral Display and Landscape.
 On route the judges will visit local, green business, parks and trails, municipal facilities and learn about new municipal initiatives.
 The two day tour will be jam packed!
 To learn more about Communities in Bloom click here.

-Seeking Garden Properties for the 2014 Whitby in Bloom Garden Tour
+Seeking Garden Properties for the Whitby in Bloom Garden Tour!

-On Saturday July 19, 2014 between the hours of 10:00 a.m. and 2:00 p.m.
 Join the Whitby In Bloom Committee as they present residential and business gardens at the third annual "Beyond the Garden Gate" garden tour.
-Please see detail below.
-Properties in Whit by may apply or be recommended to participate.
+Properties in Whitby may apply or be recommended to participate.
 Email Whitby in Bloom for further information.

 Carson Arthur started his television career as a behind-the-scenes prop coordinator for a national garden call-in show.
 Very quickly, Carson turned an opportunity to host his own show into a landscape design staple.
 With international coverage, Carson has become a voice of environmentally friendly landscape design on a global scale.
 By addressing outdoor challenges with a keen sense of style and a passion for eco-consciousness, Carson continues to reinvent the definition of gardening.
 With his first series, Room To Grow, Carson created inspired outdoor spaces for homeowners and taught a generation of viewers how to increase their own living spaces by expanding outside.
 Following on the heels of his first success, Green Force provided Carson with the opportunity to take on some of the largest challenges associated with urban living.
 Coming for 2014, Carson will be anchoring the Critical Listing team for HGTV Canada as he renovates the outdoor spaces for listed homes that need a little shock treatment.